GodWasaProgrammer/SSMM_UI/Readme.md

 ## Usage

 1. Start the application.

-2. Configure the RTMP server, e.g., `rtmp://localhost:1935/live`.
-3. Connect your streaming client (OBS, ffmpeg, etc.).
+3. Connect your streaming client (OBS, or equivalent).

 4. Select the target platform(s) and posting method.

+**Not implemented fully yet**

 5. Start streaming – the app will handle the rest.

 *(Add screenshots, step-by-step UI flows, and examples here.)*